 Even though there are not as many options as in Kandy, you can find a nice place to stay, without much trouble in all other places too.
-But since this is the main holiday season on the east coast and Sri Lanka weather in the east coast is very suitable for holidays, it is advisable to book your hotels in advance in order to make sure you get the best rate for your accommodation and you get a nice place to stay.
+But since this is the main holiday season on the east coast and Sri Lanka weather on the east coast is very suitable for holidays, it is advisable to book your hotels in advance in order to make sure you get the best rate for your accommodation and you get a nice place to stay.

 The accommodation cost in Kandy also rises in the months of August and July.
 Some hotels impose a supplement charge during the Kandy Esala ceremony and it is around USD 50 per room per day.
 The cost of the supplement is directly attributed to the annual Kandy Esala ceremony that draws more than 500000 visitors to the city.
-During the 10 days of Esala ceremony, the customers are compelled to pay the room-supplement charges.
+During the 10 days of the Esala ceremony, the customers are compelled to pay the room supplement charges.

-How do I book accommodation for my Sri Lanka 7 day tour
+How do I book accommodation for my Sri Lanka 7-day tour?

 Sri Lanka weather in August -west, southern coast

-Sri Lanka weather in August is normally dry and sunny in most parts of the country.
-Therefore Sri Lanka weather in August is very suitable for travelling around the country.
+Sri Lanka’s weather in August is normally dry and sunny in most parts of the country.
+Therefore Sri Lanka’s weather in August is very suitable for travelling around the country.
 Even though there is a reduction of rainfall over the west and southern coast of Sri Lanka, the sea remains rough and not suitable for sea bath in many parts of the west and southern Sri Lanka.

-Here you get top rated diving and snorkelling sites such as Nilaveli marine sanctuary, Arugambe, Kalkudah.
-If you happen to travel to the east coast in the month of August don’t forget to make a whale watching trip, this is the best time to do a whale watching trips in the east coast.
+Here you get top-rated diving and snorkelling sites such as Nilaveli marine sanctuary, Arugambe, and Kalkudah.
+If you happen to travel to the east coast in the month of August don’t forget to make a whale watching trip, this is the best time to do a whale watching trip on the east coast.